icopy-site/awesome/docs/awesome/awesome-generative-ai.md

 - [Build a Large Language Model (From Scratch)](https://www.manning.com/books/build-a-large-language-model-from-scratch) - A guide to building your own working LLM, by Sebastian Raschka.
 - [Prompt Engineering for Vision Models](https://www.deeplearning.ai/short-courses/prompt-engineering-for-vision-models/) - A free DeepLearning.AI short course on how to prompt computer vision models with natural language, bounding boxes, segmentation masks, coordinate points, and other images.
 - [Build a Reasoning Model (From Scratch)](https://www.manning.com/books/build-a-reasoning-model-from-scratch) - A guide to building a working reasoning model from the ground up, by Sebastian Raschka.
+- [Build an AI Agent (From Scratch)](https://www.manning.com/books/build-an-ai-agent-from-scratch) - A book about building AI agents with tools, memory, planning, and multi-agent systems.
+- [Build a DeepSeek Model (From Scratch)](https://www.manning.com/books/build-a-deepseek-model-from-scratch) - A book about implementing DeepSeek-style LLM architecture, training, and distillation methods.
+- [AI Governance](https://www.manning.com/books/ai-governance) - A book about governance, risk, compliance, security, privacy, and oversight for generative AI systems.

 ## More lists